arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ![Electrical connections of the application.](assets/electrical_connections.svg)

-The Opta™ will communicate with each other using the Modbus RTU protocol.
-The level sensors (vertical and horizontal float switches) are monitored via digital input pins of the Opta™; the pump and the solenoid/ball valve are controlled using the built-in relay outputs of the Opta™.
+The two Opta™ will communicate with each other using the Modbus RTU protocol.
+The level sensors (vertical and horizontal float switches) are monitored via the digital input pins of each Opta™; the pumps and the solenoid/ball valves are controlled using the built-in relay outputs of both Opta™.

 ## Demonstration Description